gabovj/gabovj/README.md

 - 👋 Hi, I’m @gabovj
-- 👀 I’m interested in data analysis, machine learning
+- 👀 I’m interested in data analysis, machine learning, deep learning
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me gabriel.vapp.com
+- 📫 How to reach me gabriel.vapp@gmail.com

 <!---
 gabovj/gabovj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.